dolliars/heyheather/me/index.md

 digress.

 # Why?
 I want to become a better programmer.
-I also want to write more to someone other than myself.
+I also want to write to someone other than myself.
 So I've decided to write to my friend Heather.
 There.
 It's on the Internet.

 Heather, you don't have to read this.